Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 VERDICT:

-This is one of my favorite books about Venice, and I can't recommend it too highly.
+This is one of our favorite books about Venice.
 Read the accompanying excerpts, then buy A Thousand Days in Venice at your nearest bookstore.
-If you can't find the book locally, order it from Amazon:
+If you can't find the book locally, order it from Amazon or another online bookseller.

 Excerpt 1: The first encounter with Fernando